 Object Movement Application

 OBJECT MOVEMENT is a curated festival and developmental residency for puppeteers and object theater artists.
-The purpose of the program is to develop new work and advance existing works-in-progress that address social, political, ethical, and/or philosophical questions through puppetry and object theater, culminating in a festival of performances.
-Participants will meet weekly as a group to share the progress of their pieces and offer feedback.
+Object Movement supports the development new work and advances existing works-in-progress that address eternal human questions and the urgent challenges of our society today through puppetry and object theater, culminating in a festival of 15-20 minute performances.
+Participants meet weekly as a group to share the progress of their pieces and offer peer feedback.
 The group is moderated by a curatorial team of puppetry artists and producers.
-Group meetings will be from September 2018 through May 2019, culminating in a festival of performances.
+Group meetings are on Tuesday evenings from September 2019 to March 2019, culminating in a spring festival of performances.

-Workshop meetings will take place weekly on Tuesdays at 7pm at The Center at West Park on the Upper West Side starting September 18, 2018 and continuing through May 2018.
-Participants will be expected to commit to the weekly schedule with a minimum number of absences.
+Workshop meetings will take place weekly at 6:30-9:00 PM on Tuesdays at The Center at West Park on the Upper West Side.
+Participants will be expected to commit to the weekly schedule with a minimal number of absences.

-Festival performances will be in the Center’s Balcony Theater on May 17-19 and 24-26, 2019.
-Each participant will have at least three total performances on one of the two weekends.
-Final performances may be short (15-20 minutes) or full length (40-50 minutes).
+Festival performances will be in the Center’s Balcony Theater on March 27-29 and April 3-5, 2020.
+Each participant will have three total performances on one of the two weekends.
+Each artist will have up 20 minutes to show either a completed short work or a selection of a full-length piece.

-The Object Movement 2019 Festival will take place over two weekends, with Program A running Friday, May 17 through Sunday, May 19 and Program B running Friday, May 24 through Sunday, May 26.
-Participants will be scheduled in Program A or B in early 2018 based on performer availability.
+The Object Movement 2020 Festival will take place over two weekends, with Program A running Friday, March 27 through Sunday, March 29 and Program B running Friday, April 3 through Sunday, April 5.
+Participants will be scheduled in Program A or B by January 2020 based on performer availability.
 Each piece in the festival will get one full day in the theater for tech and dress rehearsal.

 Print and digital marketing materials, including posters and Facebook pages, will be created by the Center.
 The Center will host a promo photo shoot in advance of the festival, and provide a photographer for production stills.